 The allocation of investment assets within the Health Care portfolio is approved by the Board of Trustees as outlined in the annual investment plan.
 Assets are managed on a total return basis with a long-term objective of continuing to offer a sustainable health care program for current and future retirees.
 OPERS' primary goal is to achieve and maintain a fully funded status for the benefits provided through the defined pension plans.
 Health care is a discretionary benefit.
-The long-term expected rate of return on health care investment assets was determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
-These ranges are combined to produce the long-term expected real rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adjusted for inflation.
-Best estimates of arithmetic rates of return were provided by OPERS investment consultant.
-For each major asset class that is included in the Health Care's portfolio's target asset allocation as of December 31, 2020, these best estimates are summarized in the following table:
+The long-term expected rate of return on health care investment assets was determined using a building-block method in which best-estimate ranges of expected future rates of return are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future rates of return by the target asset allocation percentage, adjusted for inflation.
+Best estimates of geometric rates of return were provided by the Board's investment consultant.
+For each major asset class that is included in the Health Care's portfolio's target asset allocation as of December 31, 2021, these best estimates are summarized in the following table:

-Weighted Average Long-Term Expected
+Asset Class Target Allocation Weighted Average Long-Term Expected Real Rate of Return (Geometric)

-Asset Class Target Allocation Real Rate of Return (Arithmetic)
+Fixed Income 34.00 % 0.91 %

-Fixed Income 34.00 % 1.07 %
+Domestic Equities 25.00 3.78

-Domestic Equities 25.00 5.64
+Real Estate Investment Trust 7.00 3.71

-Real Estate Investment Trust 7.00 6.48
+International Equities 25.00 4.88

-International Equities 25.00 7.36
+Risk Parity 2.00 2.92

-Other investments 9.00 4.02
+Other investments 7.00 1.93

-Total 100.00 % 4.43 %
+Total 100.00 % 3.45 %